-You may be able to avoid a repossession by catching up on your delinquent payments.
-Talk to your lender to find out how much you need to payto bring your account current again.
-While you’ll avoid having the repossession listed on your credit report, you may not be able to avoid the intial late payment entries that led to repossession.
+You may be able to avoid repossession by catching up on your delinquent payments.
+Talk to your lender to find out how much you need to pay to bring your account current again.

-Because refinancing often requires you to have good credit, you start trying to refinance your loan before you miss any payments.
-Missed payments may disqualify you for a refinance or if you do qualify, the loan terms may not get you into a lower monthly payment.
+Because refinancing often requires you to have good credit, you should start trying to refinance your loan before you miss any payments.
+Missed payments may disqualify you for a refinance, or if you do qualify, the loan terms may not get you into a lower monthly payment.

 Repairing Your Credit After Repossession

 Having a repossession will impact your credit significantly, but not forever.
 The impact on your credit score will lessen as time passes and as you make timely payments on your other credit obligations.

 - Paying off any outstanding debt on your car loan